 Troubling Myths

-This claim is based on a flawed study that found a majority of prices would be rounded up rather than rounded down to the nearest nickel.
+This claim is based on a flawed study (funded by the zinc lobby) that found a majority of prices would be rounded up rather than rounded down to the nearest nickel.
 This study, however, did not take into account factors that randomize the direction of rounding, such as sales tax and the purchase of multiple items.
 It also did not consider pricing strategy.
 For example, a business owner might choose to round a 99-cent item down to 95 cents to keep the price less than $1.

 The Department of Defense stopped using pennies at overseas bases more than 30 years ago, implementing a rounding system whereby cash transactions ending in 3, 4, 8, or 9 cents are rounded up, and those ending in 1, 2, 6, or 7 cents are rounded down.
-The Army and Air Force Exchange Service believes that the rounding system has benefitted neither the consumer nor the the store.
+The Army and Air Force Exchange Service has determined that the rounding system has benefitted neither the consumer nor the store.

-Additionally, many other countries (e.g., Canada, UK, Australia, New Zealand) have eliminated one-cent currency with no ill effects for consumers.
+Additionally, many other countries (e.g., Canada, Australia, New Zealand) have eliminated one-cent currency with no ill effects for consumers.
 This link shows how Canada handled its rounding.

 Myth #2: People will be stuck with useless pennies.